ambroziepaval/design-patterns-java/README.md

 ### Chain of Responsibility

 A chain of components who all get a chance to process a command or a query, optionally having default processing implementation, and an ability to terminate the processing chain.

+### Command

+An object which represents an instruction to perform a particular action.
+Contains all the information necessary for the action to be taken.